- Home

 Squalicum Yacht Club, 2633 S Harbor Loop Drive, Bellingham - free parking (LINK) |

-As always, guests are welcome.
+Club members' guests are always welcome - bring a friend, business associate, or neighbor.
 The doors will open officially at 11:30 am.

-As always, guests are welcome.
+Club members' guests are always welcome - bring a friend, business associate, or neighbor.
 The doors will open officially at 11:30 am.